The Limit of the Empirical Measure of the Product of Two Independent Mallows Permutations: Two Key Lemmas

-In Starr's paper \cite{Starr}, he proves the following result showing that the random empirical measure defined by the points $\{(\frac{i}{n},\frac{\pi(i)}{n})\}_{i \in [n]}$ converges in probability to a non-random probability measure with an explicit density.
+The following lemma is the one dimensional analog of Theorem \ref{T1}.
+It says that, in the regime of Mallows measure where $\lim_{n \to \infty}n(1-q_n)$ exists, the distribution of $\frac{\pi(a_n)}{n}$ converges in distribution to a probability measure with explicit density, where $\{a_n\}$ is a sequence of indices such that $\lim_{n \to \infty}\frac{a_n}{n}$ exists.